LeonGuertler/UnstableBaselines/docs/introduction/overview.rst

 **Learner.** The learner does the actual training of the large language model.
 It fetches data from the replay buffer, computes the loss, updates the model, and registers the checkpoint.
+You can scale the learner to multiple GPUs utilizing DeepSpeed.
+We further speed things up with FlashAttention and mixed-precision training.

 **Replay Buffer.** The replay buffer stores the game interaction data.
 Default is that steps are stored.
-However, we have also implemented
+However, we have also provide an episode buffer that returns full episodes for training.
+In the future, we envision different prioritization strategies to sample important experiences more frequently.